jacobeisenstein/gt-nlp-class/README.md

 Attendance will not be taken, but **you are responsible for knowing what happens in every class**.
 If you cannot attend class, make sure you check up with someone who was there.

-Respect your classmates and your instructor by avoiding distractions.
+Respect your classmates and your instructor by preventing distractions.
 This means be on time, turn off your cellphone, and save side conversations for after class.
 If you can't read something I wrote on the board, or if you think I made a mistake in a derivation, please raise your hand and tell me!

 **Using a laptop in class is likely to reduce your education attainment**.
 This has been documented by multiple studies, which are nicely summarized in the following article:

 - https://www.nytimes.com/2017/11/22/business/laptops-not-during-lecture-or-meeting.html

 I am not going to ban laptops, as long as they are not a distraction to anyone but the user.
-But I suggest you try pen and paper for a few weeks, and see if it helps you concentrate.
+But I suggest you try pen and paper for a few weeks, and see if it helps.

 ## Prerequisites
 <a name="prerequisites"/>